-Most holistic rehabs utilize complementary and alternative medicine (CAM) practices such as:
+As part of a holistic approach to addiction, most holistic rehabs utilize complementary and alternative medicine (CAM) practices, such as:

 - Nutritional interventions.

-As mentioned, many holistic drug and alcohol treatment programs operate with a holistically augmented framework of more traditional treatment approaches in place.
-Some of these traditional services can include:
+Many holistic drug and alcohol treatment programs operate with a holistically augmented framework of more traditional treatment approaches in place.
+Some of the traditional services found at holistic drug rehabs can include:

 - Group therapy.